 Born in Terrace B.C. but raised in the Vancouver area, I loved performing from a young age.
 My love of music was nurtured in many choirs, festivals, and school programs, and by high school I knew that being in the Arts was my path in life.
 I then attended Douglas College Theatre program, and upon graduation landed my first contract in dinner theatre where I honed my comedy, dancing, and belting skills.
 Ten years later, I decided that it was time to get back into musicals in Vancouver and I haven't stopped since.

 I have performed in over forty musicals and plays and have worked in almost every other job theatre has to offer.
 I have performed with a variety of bands and had the privilege performing in many benefit concerts.
 I have a passion working with special needs children and I love teaching theatre at studios around town.

 In 2014 I went back to finish my Bachelors with the ultimate goal of teaching theatre at the University level, and finished in January with the show "Phantasmagoria: Circus of Dreams" at the PUSH Festival.
-I completed an MFA in Musical Theatre in 2017 at the Boston Conservatory.
+I recently completed an MFA in Musical Theatre with an emphasis in vocal pedagogy, in 2017 at the Boston Conservatory.